Johnson-Hatfield Tavern

 The Johnson-Hatfield Tavern is an historic tavern house in Redstone Township, Fayette County, Pennsylvania, United States.

 It was added to the National Register of Historic Places in 1995.

 History and architectural features

 Built circa 1817, this historic structure is a 2 1/2-story, five-bay, stone building with a center hall plan.
 Also located on the property is a stone spring house.
 This tavern served as a stop for nineteenth-century travelers on the National Road.

-It was added to the National Register of Historic Places in 1995.